 All day in Paris to fully embrace the richness in culture, art, and history of the city.

-Paris – The city of light, among many other symbols such as the Eiffel Tower and Notre-Dame de Paris by the romantic Seine.
-Visit Basilica of the Sacred Heart of Paris (Sacré-Coeur Basilica).
-Shopping is another feature of Paris that attracts millions of visitors every year.
+After museums and monuments, shopping is another feature of Paris that attracts millions of visitors every year.
 Indeed, Paris is one of the finest shopping meccas in the world.
 Ladies, be sure check out the fabulous boutiques and stores for all budgets, from the Champs Elysees with luxury names like Louis Vuitton to Rue Saint-Honoré with classic designers like Versace and Hermes.

 Enjoy a French dinner as the last night of our Europe trip.
 (B/D)